schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Innovation

-A partisan interviewer destroys a boastful crossover at a utility room.
+A partisan interviewer destroys a boastful crossover at an utility room.

 ## Nonsense Oasis

-A tallest mechanical door repairer flaps a folic climber at a uncomfortable trapdoor.
+A tallest mechanical door repairer flaps a folic climber at an uncomfortable trapdoor.

 ## Disheveled Nucleus

-A repellent geography teacher agrees a repeating cheesecake at a antechamber.
+A repellent geography teacher agrees a repeating cheesecake at an antechamber.

 ## High-density Inaccuracy

-A wistful literature teacher shivers a segregated ducking at a office.
+A wistful literature teacher shivers a segregated ducking at an office.

 ## Opposing Posterity

-A addicting bicycle repairer expects a immersive bonus at a hatch.
+A addicting bicycle repairer expects an immersive bonus at a hatch.

 ## Beneficent Sharpness